 Under 18 USC §1343, it is illegal for anyone to use or cause the use of “wire, radio, or television communication in interstate or foreign commerce” for the purposes of executing a scheme to defraud or to obtain money by false or fraudulent pretenses.

-To speak with one of our wire fraud attorneys in New York, call Lebedin Kofman LLP today at (646) 663-4430.
+To speak with one of our wire fraud attorneys in New York, contact Lebedin Kofman LLP online today or at (646) 663-4430 for your free consultation.

 For behavior to be considered fraudulent, any misrepresentation must be related to the scheme.
 It must either help the defendant perpetrate the crime or convince a purported victim to believe the defendant.

 To convict a defendant of wire fraud, the prosecution must prove beyond a reasonable doubt that:

 - There was a scheme utilized or instated by the defendant and he or she devised the scheme to defraud another;

 - A defendant must intend to defraud another; and